john32b/cdcrush/README.md

 1. Get [nodeJS](https://nodejs.org/en/) *(version 10+)* and make sure **npm** is also installed *(NodeJs installer should install npm)*
 2. On a terminal type : `npm install -g cdcrush`
 *This will install cdcrush globally and you can use it from anywhere.*
-3. Cdcrush needs [ffmpeg](http://ffmpeg.org/) to be set on the user/system path.
+3. cdcrush needs [ffmpeg](http://ffmpeg.org/) to be set on the user/system path.
 It is a free and open source program required to encode audio tracks.
 :warning: **FFmpeg NEEDS to be set on PATH** .
 The easiest way to do this is to copy `ffmpeg.exe` into your `c:\windows` folder.
 4. That's it. **cdcrush** is ready to go.